AbhilakshSinghReen/camb_ai-backend-assignment-2/docs/DEPLOYMENT.md

 ```
 kubectl create namespace keda
 ```
+The `TROUBLESHOOTING.md` discusses why I've chosen to call this namespace `keda` and the issue faced with `DNS` in K8s.

 ### Setup KEDA
 (You don't need to do this if you already have KEDA on your K8s Cluster.)